DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus - edited.md

 I had successfully written a feature extraction algorithm that was able to identify distinct differences in frequency and magnitude between two key presses, albeit there were complications with live audio recording as to be expected.

 The next focus on was on refining this feature extraction if possible and looking into a primitive machine learning algorithm to help classify and train the keys being pressed.
-In this case the focus was on a supervised algorithm.
+In this case the <span class="highlight">focus was on</span> a supervised algorithm.

 ##### 21/7/2017